onlyjazz/flask-docs/docs/apiflows.md

  If subject role token is used to call the APIs, then the request body doesn't need to include the subjectLabel or subjectId parameters.

- If CRC role token is used, then the request body must include subjectLabel or subjectId.
+ If the CRC role token is used, then the request body must include subjectLabel or subjectId.

  In the below example, the API sends values of selected checkbox/select box items in the CRF.

  For example: Outcome: 1: 'Ongoing'
 ```json
     {
           "study_id": 6670398,